SWIFDI NEW MEXICO FOLK DANCE CAMP

 Getting to the Castle

-The castle is part of the campus of the United World College, in the town of Montezuma.
+The castle is on the campus of the United World College, in the town of Montezuma, New Mexico.
 It is six miles from Las Vegas and about an hour east of Santa Fe.

 Detailed directions can be found on the post-registration info page, or in your Confirmation Letter, mailed after registration.